Description

 Pseudocode

-add the node to the unexplored list
+update it and add the neighbor to the heap

 Code